 Ask a fish about water and the fish is likely to say, ‘what water?’

-Interrupting mind-wandering and taming unhelpful thinking is a known outcome of mindfulness training.
+Interrupting mind-wandering, dealing with distractions and taming unhelpful thinking is a known outcome of mindfulness training.

-Once upon a time a barefoot princess stepped on a thorn which hurt like anything.
-She immediately demanded her father the king should carpet the entire kingdom, so she’d never be hurt again!
+Once a barefoot princess stepped on a thorn which hurt like anything!
+She immediately demanded her father the king carpet the entire kingdom.